 We all have experienced how we feel when we are not getting enough sleep.
 Loss of energy, heightened emotions, foggy memory, weight gain, tiredness, lack of focus…need I go on?
 The habit of skimping on sleep may actually cause long-term concerns in virtually every aspect of your health.
-In the United States, 50-70 million adults experience sleep deprivation and the numbers continue to grow.
-This is why it is important to know the top 10 health concerns caused by sleep deprivation.
+Currently, in the United States, 50-70 million adults experience sleep deprivation and insomnia and the numbers continue to grow.
+This is why it’s important to know the top 10 health concerns caused by sleep deprivation.

 DID YOU KNOW?